 For example, Jamf Pro, our flagship mobile device management solution, is known for its seamless deployment and management capability.
 However, when integrated with Jamf Protect, not only is deploying endpoint security to your macOS devices possible with just a couple of clicks but secure endpoint health data is shared in real-time between both solutions.

 What does this mean for your organization?
 We’ll tell you.
 Event information relating to incidents, such as phishing attacks and other network-based threats are automatically synced to inform the risk status of any individual device.
 This connection between management and security is critical to taking real-time action to protect your environment.

 For example, organizations can leverage Smart Groups in Jamf Pro to dynamically update and respond when a device’s risk status changes in Jamf Protect.
-This trigger can automatically update a user’s access permissions via Jamf Pro’s conditional access integrations with Microsoft or Google’s solutions
+This trigger can automatically update a user’s access permissions via Jamf Pro’s conditional access integrations with Microsoft or Google Cloud BeyondCorp solutions.

 Jamf’s purpose-built, Apple-first endpoint security solutions offer IT and Security teams several benefits that firmly establish its solutions as best-of-breed, for example:

-- Same-day support allows users to adopt the latest apple releases as soon as they’re available – upgrade on your schedule, not ours
+- Same-day support allows users to adopt the latest, safest releases from Apple as soon as they’re available – upgrade on your schedule, not ours

 - Leverage Apple’s Endpoint Security API to embrace the latest security capabilities available within macOS